 The Vihara will remain closed to the public, but supporters will be permitted to enter the Vihara from 15 June under the following conditions:

-1. Up to three people from the same household may enter the Vihara to bring dana and for worship
+1. Up to four people from the same household may enter the Vihara to bring dana and for worship

 2. Two people not from the same household may visit the Vihara for individual worship.

 3. If not from the same household, persons must maintain 2m social distance from each other and from the monks